Last updated: April 6, 2026

 These are the two most common bearish reversals, but they tell different stories about buyer exhaustion.

-• Reliability: The Head and Shoulders is often considered safer.
-The formation of the Right Shoulder (Lower High) provides an early confirmation that the trend structure is broken before the neckline even breaks.
+• The Structural Advantage: In a Head and Shoulders, the Right Shoulder (Lower High) is a “gift” from the market.
+It provides early confirmation that the bull trend is already dying before the neckline even breaks.

 Head and Shoulders vs Rising Wedge pattern